openmhealth/sample-data-generator/README.md

 To run the generator using Docker, and assuming you're in the same directory as the `application.yaml` configuration file, run

-`docker run --rm -v ``pwd``:/opt/omh-sample-data-generator/mount openmhealth/omh-sample-data-generator:latest`
+`docker run --rm -v \`pwd\`:/opt/omh-sample-data-generator/mount openmhealth/omh-sample-data-generator:latest`

 in a terminal.
-If you're not in the same directory as the configuration file, replace ``pwd`` with the location of the configuration file.
+If you're not in the same directory as the configuration file, replace `\`pwd\`` with the directory the configuration file is in.

 Alternatively, to run the generator natively, navigate to the directory that contains the configuration file and run